RSDKModding/RSDKv3-Decompilation/FAQ.md

 A: This is a known script issue with most Sega Forever versions of the game.
 Using the [decompiled scripts](https://github.com/Rubberduckycooly/Sonic-CD-2011-Script-Decompilation) should fix it.

 ### Q: Why are the SEGA and Christian Whitehead logos in the title screen so low resolution?
-A: This happens when using the Software Renderer, you can fix this by setting `HardwareRenderer` in settings.ini to true.
+A: This happens when using the Software Renderer, you can fix this by setting `HardwareRenderer` to true in settings.ini.

 ### Q: Why don't the video files from the mobile version of the game work?
-A: The decompilation only supports the OGV video files from the Blit/Steam versions of the game.
+A: The decompilation only supports the OGV video files from the Blit/Steam version of the game.

 # Using Origins RSDK Files
 ### Q: Why doesn't using the datafile work?